1. Speaking From Authority

 He said, ‘I know there have been times I haven’t said anything.
-I am sorry, and I plan on calling out more students now.’
+I am sorry, and I plan on [addressing this with] more students now.’
 I was speechless.
 My teacher was coming up to me to apologize; I thought students always did the apologies. … I am honored to have gone to a school district that could learn from its students.

 Emma’s letter has been republished widely and included in at least one anthology.
 Here is a brief excerpt:

 Changing the culture of any high school to promote values of respect and responsibility does not happen overnight. … It happens little by little.
 I can’t and will not tell every single person I hear use the r-word to stop saying it.
 I need your help.
 In the classroom, when a student uses the r-word, tell them to stop.
 By saying it in front of the classroom, the entire class knows that they can no longer use the word because you don’t tolerate it.
 When they eat in the cafeteria or walk down the hallways they will also learn that they can no longer say it on school property because every time they do, a teacher will tell them to stop … [and] they will bring what the teachers, staff and administrators taught them into the larger world.

 Consider this situation: Two teenage girls, both pregnant, are walking down the hallway of their high school.
 A teacher passes, clicks his tongue and says, “I bet neither of you even knows who the baby daddy is,” and keeps walking by.
 The students say nothing.

 What might the students have said?
 Teachers have power, and that dynamic creates a sense of risk for students in speaking up to authority.
 A suggestion is for the girls together to approach an administrator, describe what happened and ask what can be done.
 Or they could tell their parents or another trusted adult, maybe even another teacher, who could contact an administrator on their behalf.